auth0/docs/articles/native-platforms/ios-swift/09-mfa.md

 ### Done!

 Peace of cake, wasn't it?
-Now you should get a google authenticator screen when you try to login with social providers in your app.
+Now you should get a google authenticator screen when you try to login with social providers in your app using [Lock-iOS](https://github.com/auth0/Lock.iOS-OSX).

 ![MFA Rule Screenshot](/media/articles/mfa/mfa-native/mfa-native-09.png)

+> For more information on how to configure Lock-iOS in your app, take a look at the [login tutorial](01-login.md).